openspending/osep/osep-04.md

 The OpenSpending platform stores spend data of both agreggate and transactional form.
 Currently, data is managed in a relational database.
 In moving to a flat file DataStore for all "raw" data in OpenSpending, we require a way to provide metadata for the data in a structured form, as well as a canonical way to access the spend data from the sources provided by the data packager.

-Additionally, we want to provide flexibility in how users structure their source data, while still providing a consistent interface that OpenSpending services (see [OSEP-01][osep-01]) can rely on to access raw data.
+Additionally, we want to provide flexibility in how users structure their source data, while still providing a consistent interface that OpenSpending services (see [OSEP-01][osep-01]) can rely on to access it.

 Finally, we want to widen the use cases that OpenSpending can support.
 Part of the solution for this is to provide a way to store and reference additional data that supports the core spend data.
 OpenSpending Data Package provides structure for this.